-Adriana Gomez, Corporate Assistant Controller,
+Adriana Gomez, Corporate Assistant Controller, Tenure with Endeavour: 12 years

 Job Creation

 We prioritize local hiring as much as possible for our projects.
 Most of our employees originate from neighbouring communities and the state where the mine operates.
 Please see the Our People section for more details about our workforce.